10 min read · Last updated 5 May 2026

 Does Stripe Tax handle UK MTD?

 Stripe Tax calculates UK VAT correctly and produces submission-ready data, but it does not directly submit returns through HMRC's Making Tax Digital API.
 You either submit via your accountant, via your accounting software, or via a managed platform that wires into HMRC MTD.
-DeterminedAI is in HMRC sandbox for direct MTD submission and handles UK VAT100 returns at $299 per return on the VAT Return Pack tier.
+DeterminedAI handles UK VAT100 returns end-to-end with MTD-compliant submission, included in the Compliance subscription when UK is one of your jurisdictions.

 What are the limits of Stripe Tax for international SaaS?